SkywardSyntax/STLViewer/README.md

 2. Review the shader code for any issues that may cause linking errors.
 3. Check the specific error message from the WebGL context for more details.

-#### STL Parsing Errors
+#### glTF Parsing Errors

-If an STL parsing error occurs, it indicates that there is an issue with parsing the STL file.
-The application will display an error message indicating the STL parsing error.
-ASCII STL files are not supported, and the application will display an error message if an ASCII STL file is provided.
+If a glTF parsing error occurs, it indicates that there is an issue with parsing the glTF file.
+The application will display an error message indicating the glTF parsing error.

 **Resolution Steps:**
-1. Ensure that the STL file is in binary format, as ASCII STL files are not supported.
-2. Verify the integrity of the STL file.
+1. Verify the integrity of the glTF file.
 Ensure it is not corrupted.
-3. Check the file reading process for any potential issues.
+2. Check the file reading process for any potential issues.

 ### Optimizations

-The rendering of the STL file has been further optimized by implementing additional techniques and improvements:
+The rendering of the glTF file has been further optimized by implementing additional techniques and improvements:

 1. **Instancing**: Implemented instancing to reduce the number of draw calls.
 This technique allows multiple instances of the same geometry to be rendered with a single draw call, improving performance.

-2. **Efficient Data Structures and Algorithms**: Used more efficient data structures and algorithms for handling large STL files.
+2. **Efficient Data Structures and Algorithms**: Used more efficient data structures and algorithms for handling large glTF files.
 This helps in reducing memory usage and improving the overall performance of the application.

 3. **Web Workers**: Utilized Web Workers to offload heavy computations from the main thread.
 This ensures that the main thread remains responsive and improves the performance of the application.

 4. **GPU-based Techniques**: Implemented GPU-based techniques like WebGL shaders for more efficient rendering.
 This allows for better utilization of the GPU and improves the rendering performance.

-These optimizations have significantly improved the performance of the STL file rendering, making the application more efficient and responsive.
+These optimizations have significantly improved the performance of the glTF file rendering, making the application more efficient and responsive.

 ### Performance Factor Slider